tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 }
 ```

 We also run into problems trying to abstract over renaming.
-For example, this attempt at a general renaming mechanism fails to compile because the return type of `renamed` for an unknown `A <: Pet` is not specific enough; the best we can do is return `Pet`.
+For example, this attempt at a general renaming method fails to compile because the return type of `renamed` for an arbitrary `A <: Pet` is not specific enough; the best we can do is return `Pet`.

 ```scala
 def esquire[A <: Pet](a: A): A = a.renamed(a.name + ", Esq.")